Spend 5 Minutes To Learn

 Still, when it comes to betting, even those games could end as a draw.
 Now, how do the different sportsbooks deal with pushes?

-This guide will help you to know the following:
+This guide will help you to learn the following:

 We’ve scratched the surface, now let’s get into the deep waters of a push bet.

 Let’s address the elephant in the room.
 Pushes happen quite a lot in the sports betting world.
-Let’s put an example.
+Let’s look at an example.
 Say you’re betting on the NFL.

 Your chosen bet is a point spread in a game between the Green Bay Packers and the Detroit Lions.
 The spread is set at +/- 3.

 You can like the Packers -3 or the Lions at +3.
 Either way, there are chances that the game could end in specifically three points of the distance between the teams.
 As time expires, it could end 14-14, 20-17, 24-21, or 31-28 for Green Bay.
 Each of those score lines results in a push.